Green Card Based on Special Immigrant Juvenile Classification

 - You are eligible to receive an immigrant visa (see below);

-- An immigrant visa is immediately available to you when you file your Form I-485 and at the time USCIS makes a final decision on your application;
+- An immigrant visa is immediately available to you when you file your Form I-485 (whether filed with the immigration court or with USCIS) and when USCIS or the immigration court makes a final decision on your application;

 - None of the applicable bars to adjustment of status apply to you;